AdaCompNUS/CS4278-5478-Project-Materials/README.md

 ## Evaluation
 We will evaluate your system on 5 [maps](./maps/) to compute the average accumulated reward.
 A primary component of your grade is the  reward achieved.
+In particular, take note of the two issues below:

+1. The Duckiebot must recognize the sign from camera images.
+It must slow down below 0.15m/s if it is within 0.3m of a stop sign.
+1. Oscillating in place may generate a high score in the simulator, but will be penalized in our evaluation.
+This is a flaw in the Duckietown simulator.
+See the Forum post under *High cumulative reward but "ridiculous" policy*.

 Make sure to pull the latest maps into the map folder of your gym-duckietown environment:
 ```